fetchai/genesis-fetchhub/stargate-migration.md

 > ```
 > (if no match, rerun it with `sudo` to allow it traversing directories owned by other users)

-For the rest of the document, FETCHD_HOME is assumed to be at the default `~/.fetchd` location.
-If your installation is different, replace `~/.fetchd` path in all the commands with your actual `FETCHD_HOME` path, and add the `--home <your_fetchd_home>` flag to all fetchd commands.
+For the rest of the document, FETCHD_HOME is assumed to be at the default `~/.fetchd/` location.
+If your installation is different, replace `~/.fetchd/` path in all the commands with your actual `FETCHD_HOME` path.

 ### Join discord channel